phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 - jekyll
 - to be continued..

+Without further ado, let's get started with the first on the list, mypy.

 ### mypy

 As I've learned and written more Python and Java, one of my biggest complaints